 This workshop instead aims to explore diverse, critical and innovative views of gender, contrasting with stereotypical approaches to gender as ‘adding women’ or ‘gender mainstreaming’.
 We aim to expose the ways in which genders – masculinities and femininities – inform and shape processes of exclusion, conflict, and violence, both structural and direct.

-Kindly note that there will be no charges for attending the workshop, but participants have to meet their own travel costs.
+Registrations for this workshop will be open until Wednesday 11 April.
+Participation in the workshop is free, but participants have to meet their own travel costs.